HackerYou/tpltraining/html.md

 - `<footer>` - The footer tag can be used to group content together that completes the page or the section.

 ## Links
-The Internet is made up of files that we can load into our browsers.
+The internet is made up of files that we can load into our browsers.
 To see these pages we need to use 'links' to see them.
-Within our web pages, we can make text or a button 'link' to another page so we can help people navigate the Internet.
+Within our web pages, we can make text or a button 'link' to another page so we can help people navigate the internet.

 A link is what is known as an 'anchor' tag and works just like a `<p>` tag, but also requires some additional information.